BestReviews is reader-supported and may earn an affiliate commission. Details

-This is a single ring which can adjust between 6 and 12 inches in diameter.
+Single ring can adjust between 6 and 12 inches in diameter.
 Slightly deeper than 3 inches.
-Clear edges.
+Straight, clean edge cuts sheet cake well.
 Adjusts accurately.
 Cleans in the dishwasher.
-Helps you get a professional finish.
-Straight edges.

-This 8" diameter ring is only 2 inches deep rather than the 3 inches offered by some other models.
+Only 2 inches deep rather than the 3 inches offered by other options.

 It doesn’t matter if you’re an avid baker or an absolute beginner who wants to try out the latest online cake sensation, at some point you’re going to need a decent cake ring to bring your baked creations to life.
-Easier to use than a springform pan, cake rings may seem oddly incomplete without the bottom, but these baking staples can be used to create everything from simple cakes with clean sides to tiered wedding cakes to gorgeous layer cakes that you fill by hand.
+Easier to use than a springform pan, cake rings may seem oddly incomplete without the bottom, but these baking staples can be used to create everything from layered chilled desserts with clean sides to domed cakes like the Princess cake, and clean flat tart shells.

 Despite their simple appearance, there are several factors to consider when you set out to purchase a cake ring.
 Do you need just one ring or a set?
 What size do you need?
 Is an adjustable cake ring right for you?